ZzhangYH/CS61B-SP21/proj2/README.md

 - **If the *split point* is the same commit as the given branch**, then we do nothing, the merge is complete with the message `Given branch is an ancestor of the current branch.`
 - **If the *split point* is the current branch**, then the effect is to check-out the given branch with the message `Current branch fast-forwarded.`

 Now we are starting to actually merge the files in two branches.
-The seven rules can be simplified into the following. *Strong recommended to check out this [Merge Example video](https://www.youtube.com/watch?v=JR3OYCMv9b4&t=929s), everything is explained in detail!*
+The seven rules can be simplified into the following.
+Strongly recommended to check out this [Merge Example video](https://www.youtube.com/watch?v=JR3OYCMv9b4&t=929s), everything is explained in detail!
 1. Not present in `split` nor in `other` but in `current` -> `current`
 2. Not present in `split` nor in `current` but in `other` -> `other`
 3. Unmodified in `current` but not present in `other` -> remove